By Diana Simeon

 To be sure, saving for a college education can feel overwhelming.
 Even with aid, it’s a lot of money.

-But, stresses Kron, even modest amounts of savings can help.
+But, stresses Kron, even modest amounts of savings can help in affording college.
 “Every dollar you save, regardless of when you start saving, is creating that much more opportunity for your child.
 It’s allowing one more school to be on that affordable list.
 It’s one more career decision that wasn’t influenced by, ‘Oh, I’ve got to make a certain amount of money to service this debt.’”

 Approach savings by taking into account the years until your teenager goes to college, as well as the four or five years he or she will be a student.
 “Say you’ve got a freshman in high school and you haven’t saved anything for them.
 It’s not game over,” notes Kron.
 “It’s four years before they get to school and four years while they are in school.
 That’s eight years.”